BHGC/website/content/join/index.md

 _Last updated: March 3, 2017._
 --------------------------------------------------------------- ---%>

+<%---
 ## Next chance to join the club is in September 2017

 The next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2017.
 Signup happens once a year, typically in early September (after the Labor Day weekend), and only in person.
 As a rough guide, see previous years below.
 See also the [About] page.
+---%>

+## Next chance to join the club _might be_ in January 2018

+Unfortunately, for the first time in our club's history, we could not provides lessons during the fall semester (2017).
+Instead, we hope to be able to take on new students for the spring semester.
+Please check back on this website for updates as early as mid-January 2018.

 ## Previous years

+### Signup dates 2017

+Unfortunately, for the first time in our club's history, we could not provides lessons during the fall semester.
+No students joined the club.

 ### Signup dates 2016